 The Nomination Process

 Letters of nomination are accepted from Vermont Leadership Institute alumni, with a final decision made by the Snelling Center’s board and staff.
 The award is announced and presented at the VLI commencement in June.

-College, one of the Vermont State Colleges, from July, 2011 through June, 2012.
+Steve Gold’s most recent employment was his service as Interim President of Lyndon State College, one of the Vermont State Colleges, from July, 2011 through June, 2012.
 He retired from employment with the State of Vermont in the summer of 2007, after 35 years of State service.
 Prior to his work at Lyndon State College, he worked part time as a consultant to the Vermont Legislative Joint Fiscal Office.
 In the Douglas administration, he served until he retired as Deputy Secretary of Human Services, working in that capacity for a year and a half.